Center for American Progress

 The Center for American Progress (CAP) is a public policy research and advocacy organization which presents a liberal viewpoint on economic and social issues.
-It has its headquarters in Washington, D.C.
+CAP is headquartered in Washington, D.C.

-The president and chief executive officer of CAP is Patrick Gaspard, a former diplomat and labor leader, who served most recently as the president of the Open Society Foundations.
-Gaspard succeeded Neera Tanden, who was appointed special advisor to President Joe Biden in May 2021.
-Tanden previously worked for the Obama and Clinton administrations and for Hillary Clinton's campaigns.
-The first president and CEO was John Podesta, who has served as White House Chief of Staff to U.S. President Bill Clinton and as the chairman of the 2016 presidential campaign of Hillary Clinton.
+The president and chief executive officer of CAP is Neera Tanden, a Democratic political consultant and former government official.
+The first president and CEO was John Podesta, who has served as White House Chief of Staff to US president Bill Clinton and as the chairman of the 2016 presidential campaign of Hillary Clinton.
 Podesta remained with the organization as chairman of the board until he joined the Obama White House staff in December 2013.
-Tom Daschle is the current chairman.

 The Center for American Progress has a youth-engagement organization, Generation Progress, and a sister advocacy organization, the Center for American Progress Action Fund (CAPAF).

 History and mission

 The Center for American Progress was created in 2003 as a Democratic alternative to conservative think tanks such as The Heritage Foundation and the American Enterprise Institute (AEI).